-Our board of directors formed the risk oversight and sustainability committee to assist it in fulfilling its oversight responsibilities with respect to management's identification, prevention, evaluation, management and monitoring of our company's critical enterprise risks, including major strategic, operational and reputational risks inherent in our business, including with respect to privacy and cybersecurity, legal, regulatory, and sustainability and compliance therewith.
-The risk oversight and sustainability committee meets regularly with our chief executive officer and senior management to discuss risk management-related and other matters, including briefings regarding our cybersecurity risks and readiness from our Head of Global IT at least twice a year.
-We continually invest in protecting, monitoring, alerting and mitigating cybersecurity risks, including through our robust information security training and compliance programs and regular employee training.
+Our board of directors delegated authority to the risk oversight and sustainability committee to assist in fulfilling its oversight responsibilities with respect to management's identification, prevention, evaluation, management and monitoring of our company's critical enterprise risks, including major strategic, operational and reputational risks inherent in our business, including with respect to privacy and cybersecurity, legal, regulatory, and sustainability and compliance therewith.
+The risk oversight and sustainability committee meets regularly with our chief executive officer and senior management to discuss risk management-related and other matters, including quarterly briefings regarding our cybersecurity risks and mitigation strategies from our Head of Global IT or counsel.
+We continually invest in efforts to protect, monitor and mitigate cybersecurity risks, including through our information security training and compliance programs, and regular employee training.
 We have never experienced a cybersecurity incident which had a material effect on our business and operations, and we have not had any material cybersecurity incidents in the past three years.